-The national GP patient survey results for 2015/16 showed the practice was performing in line with local and national averages.
-Three hundred and sixty one survey forms were distributed and 89were returned.
-This represented 2.9% of the practice's patient list.
+The national GP patient survey results were published on 7 July 2016.
+The results showed the practice was performing in line with local and national averages.
+Three hundred and thirty five survey forms were distributed and 107 were returned.
+This represented 2.5% of the practice's patient list.

-- 88% of patients described the overall experience of this GP practice as good compared with the CCG average of 88% and the national average of 85%. - 84% of patients described their experience of making an appointment as good compared with the CCG average of 77% and the national average of 73%.

-• 81% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 78%.
+- 77% of patients described the overall experience of this GP practice as good compared with the CCG average of 78% and the national average of 85%. - 70% of patients described their experience of making an appointment as good compared with the CCG average of 67% and the national average of 73%. - 75% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the CCG average of 70% and the national average of 78%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 36 comment cards which were mostly positive about the standard of care received.
-They reported that appointments were easy to access and that staff were helpful and caring, and treated them with dignity and respect.
+We received eight comment cards which were all positive about the standard of care received.
+Patients told us that clinical and administrative staff treated them with dignity and respect, and gave them helpful advice and support.
+One patient commented that it was sometimes difficult to book an appointment.

-We spoke with four patients during the inspection.
-All four patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+We spoke with five patients during the inspection.
+All five patients said they were satisfied with the care they received and thought staff were approachable, committed and caring.
+The most recent results of the NHS Friends and Family Test showed that 93% of 144 comments were positive about the practice.